faganDavid/image-colorizer/README.md

 The 'Run and Debug' section should allow you to create a launch.json file.

+Make sure the upload/prediction directories exist as this is where the user files will be saved.
+    cd workspace/project_folder
+    mkdir -p upload/prediction

 Run the flask app from VS Code (F5).